Njanderson/548/hw1/hw1a.md

 ## How to navigate the Verilog / SystemVerilog

-The most important thing to keep in mind about SystemVerilog is that each line of code direct turns into a piece of hardware.
+The most important thing to keep in mind about SystemVerilog is that each line of code directly turns into a piece of hardware.
 You are not specifying the computation you want to do, you are specifying the hardware you want to build.

 The following slides will help you navigate the code: